This topic describes the commands to view, create, delete, and scale virtual warehouses.

 INTEGER

-Optional.
 The timeout period in seconds.
+This parameter is optional.

 Example

--- Scale up warehouse_1 to 64 CUs.
-CALL hg_alter_warehouse ('warehouse_1',64); -- Wait for warehouse_1 to finish scaling up.
+org_datatable to theres_datatable, and then scale down the virtual warehouse after the import is complete:-- Scale up warehouse_1 to 64 CUs.
+CALL hg_alter_warehouse ('warehouse_1',64); -- Wait for warehouse_1 to be scaled up.
 SELECT wait_until_warehouse_running('warehouse_1'); -- Write data.
 INSERT INTO res_data SELECT * FROM org_data; -- Scale down warehouse_1 to 32 CUs.
 CALL hg_alter_warehouse ('warehouse_1',32);

-Rename a virtual warehouse
+Modify virtual warehouse name

 Notes